uwplse/pumpkin-pi/README.md

 This is DEVOID, a plugin for automatic discovery of and lifting across certain equivalences between types in Coq.
-DEVOID is a part of the [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH) proof repair plugin suite, and is included as a dependency of PUMPKIN PATCH starting with release 0.1.
+DEVOID is a part of one of the author's past projects, a proof repair plugin suite, and is included as a dependency of that project.
-We call the current version of PUMPKIN PATCH with support for equivalences through DEVOID "PUMPKIN Pi."

 Given two types A and B that are related in certain ways, DEVOID can search for and prove the relation between those types, then lift functions and proofs between them.